Mackenzie’s practice includes both litigation and regulatory matters arising under FIFRA, the Clean Water Act, and related environmental laws.

 She is passionate about conserving air, water, wildlife, and land for future generations, and enjoys helping clients navigate and enforce the detailed framework of environmental law because she believes compliance is key to preventing adverse impacts to the environment.

-Among the wide range of issues under to the Clean Water Act that Mackenzie has handled are assisting companies with responses to Clean Water Act Section 308 information requests and Clean Water Act Section 404 compensatory mitigation requirements.
+Among the wide range of issues under the Clean Water Act that Mackenzie has handled are assisting clients with the negotiation and renewal of NPDES permits, responses to Clean Water Act Section 308 information requests and Clean Water Act Section 404 compensatory mitigation requirements.

 - State University of New York - Purchase (B.A., magna cum laude, 2003)